 How to Make Thai Peanut Sauce - the Recipe Method

-Add all of your ingredients to a medium sized bowl - creamy peanut butter, soy sauce, rice wine vinegar, chili-garlic sauce, sesame oil, honey, lime juice, cayenne powder or paprika, garlic and ginger.
+Add all of your ingredients to a mixing bowl - creamy peanut butter, soy sauce, rice wine vinegar, chili-garlic sauce, sesame oil, honey, lime juice, cayenne powder or paprika, garlic and ginger.
 Also, crushed or chopped roasted peanuts, if desired, for a bit of extra texture.

-Thin Out Your Sauce.
-Add water a teaspoon at a time until you achieve your desired consistency.
+Add water to thin the sauce a teaspoon at a time until you achieve your desired consistency.
 You can also use a bit of coconut milk or fish sauce.

 Boom!
 There it is, my friends!
 This is the easiest Thai peanut sauce you'll ever make.
-No need to crush and grind and wait for flavors to mingle and develop.
 This version is super easy with peanut butter and wet ingredients you already have in your pantry or refrigerator.
 Use it right away!

 Recipe Tips & Notes

 - Peanut Butter.
 Use 1/4 cup for more pronounced spicy pepper flavor, or use 1/3 cup to 1/2 a cup for more peanut flavor.
-I would start with 1/4 cup then test it, as you can easily add in more peanut butter to adjust to your personal tastes.
 You can also try it with tahini or almond butter for a spin on the recipe.

 - Other Ingredients.
 Crumbled roasted peanuts will add texture to your peanut sauce.
 Coconut milk, tamarind juice and fish sauce are great additions as well.
 I love an extra clove of garlic (or three!).
-Maple syrup or honey can add a touch of sweetness for you.
+Maple syrup can add a new dimension for you.

 That's it, my friends!
 I hope you enjoy my version of Easy Thai Peanut Sauce.
 Let me know how you like it and how you use it!